 July 4: Akiba Souken website

 On this day, Akiba Souken added another interview to the growing list of conversations with Harutoshi Fukui and Nobuyoshi Habara.
-See the post here.
-It will be translated in a future Cosmo DNA update.
+Read it here.

 July 5: Yamato Jet merch